-For incoming RTP multicasts, the ringing display is dependent on the setting for the Allow Barge In parameter (see "Allow Barge In" on page 218).
+For incoming RTP multicasts, the ringing display is dependent on the setting for the Allow Barge In parameter (see "Allow Barge In").
 If this parameter is disabled, and there is no other call on the phone, then the paging is automatically played through the default audio device.